woodnsec/IoT-Forensics/milestone-2.md

 * **Chain of Custody:** Keeping a well document Chain of Custody is a vital process during a forensics investigation.
 However, with the diversity of IoT devices maintaining the documentation to uphold integrity could be difficult.

 * **Evidence Handling:** Digital evidence can be easily modified which could potentially overwrite important data.
 Traditional digital devices typically only have one location of storage which is not the case in IoT device.
-The environment of IoT is much more volatile making data extraction harder.
+The environment of IoT is much more volatile making data extraction more difficult.

 * **Evidence Identification:** Due to the variety of IoT devices and storage processes, identifying the data needed during an investigation can be challenging.
 Lack of forensic documentation and tools to collect the data once it has been identified can also be a nightmare for investigators.